-- The units which are saturated change less. - ► In some MLP, the learning constant is fixed and by adapting λ accelerate the error convergence (Rezgui 1991). - \blacktriangleright But most commonly, $\lambda=1$ are fixed and the learning speed is controlled by η
+- ► The weights connected to the units responding in their mid-range are changed the most - ► The units which are saturated change less. - ▶ In some MLP, the learning constant is fixed and by adapting λ accelerate the error convergence (Rezgui 1991). - \blacktriangleright But most commonly, $\lambda=1$ are fixed and the learning speed is controlled by η